chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### Eclipse Projects

-Eclipse style projects require two files: [.project][eclipse-dot-project] and [.classpath][eclipse-dot-classpath].
+Eclipse-style projects require two files: [.project][eclipse-dot-project] and [.classpath][eclipse-dot-classpath].

-If your project already has these files due to previously being set up within eclipse, then no setup is required. [jdt.ls][] should load the project just fine (it's basically eclipse after all).
+If your project already has these files due to previously being set up within Eclipse, then no setup is required. [jdt.ls][] should load the project just fine (it's basically eclipse after all).

 However, if not, it is possible (easy in fact) to craft them manually, though it is not recommended.
-You're better off using gradle or maven (see below).
+You're better off using Gradle or Maven (see below).

 [A simple eclipse style project example][ycmd-eclipse-project] can be found in the ycmd test directory.
 Normally all that is required is to copy these files to